Geneva Summit (1985): First private meeting

 During their first private meeting, Gorbachev told Reagan of information he had received from the Soviet Academy of Sciences, specifically the Institute for Earth Studies, where the scientists had become convinced that there would be a major earthquake in an area of California and Nevada by 1988.
 This forecast was based on a computer analysis of patterns of seismicity worldwide.
 Reagan replied that he realized that such an earthquake was considered to be overdue.
 (Note: In 1988, the head of the Soviet team that developed the Institute for Earth Studies' forecast, Vladimir Keilis-Borok, was invited to the National Earthquake Prediction Evaluation Council to present a modified version of the probability forecast Gorbachev had given to Reagan.
 Keilis-Borok extended the time window of that forecast from the end of 1988 to mid-1992 and restricted the area to a more limited region of central and southern California, an area that included the site and date of the future 1989 Loma Prieta earthquake.)

 According to Secretary of State George Shultz, Reagan and Gorbachev's first private meeting exceeded its scheduled time by "over a half an hour".
 (Note: The tentative summit schedule prepared by William Henkel and submitted on October 9, 1985, to Dennis Thomas and White House Chief of Staff Don Regan for their approval shows Reagan and Gorbachev's first private meeting allotted an initial timespan of 15 minutes.
 When actually held, the meeting ended up lasting for one hour.)
 After being urged by White House Chief of Staff Don Regan to intervene, Reagan's personal aide Jim Kuhn asked Shultz whether he should interrupt the meeting.
 Shultz replied, "If you think so, then you shouldn't have this job".
-Despite this melodramatic rebuke of Kuhn, the actual reason for the meeting going past its scheduled time was likely more prosaic than Shultz imagined.
-While Reagan and Gorbachev's plenary meetings featured simultaneous translation, the two leader's private meetings all featured consecutive translationa mode of interpretation which, by its very nature, tends to double the time spent on communicationrendering the first private meeting's initial time allotment of 15 minutes as unrealistic.
+Despite melodramatically rebuking Kuhn, the actual reason for the meeting going past its scheduled time was likely more prosaic than Shultz imagined.
+While Reagan and Gorbachev's plenary meetings all featured simultaneous translation, their private meetings instead featured consecutive translationa mode of interpretation which, by its very nature, tends to double the time spent on communicationrendering the first meeting's initial time allotment of 15 minutes as unrealistic.